 As a result of understanding more about human motivations and mastering the deescalation practices explored in the online bachelor's in criminology, you'll qualify for industry-leading positions in law enforcement as officers, detectives, administrators, and more.
 Because this degree path features a novel approach to law enforcement through a focus on human behavior and research, you will be equipped with the tools to become a leader in the field.
-According to the Bureau of Labor Statistics, detectives earn an average salary of $65,170 per year.1
+According to the Bureau of Labor Statistics, the police officer and detective position earn an average salary of $65,170 per year.1

 Take the Next Step

 Learn more about how the University of Saint Mary online can help you advance your career and achieve your goals.
 Call us today at 877-307-4915 to speak to an Admissions Advisor or request more information.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Police and Detectives, on the Internet at https://www.bls.gov/ooh/protective-service/police-and-detectives.htm (visited July 29, 2020).